Brian3647/http/README.md

 ## Note

-This code its a modified version from https://github.com/peshwar9/rust-servers-services-apps/tree/master/chapter2/scenario1/http
+This code is a modified version from https://github.com/peshwar9/rust-servers-services-apps/tree/master/chapter2/scenario1/http